DNP Clinical Experience

 If you are not an enrolled student at MUSC, but are an employee or live local to a MUSC owned facility, please see the directions below for securing clinical placements.

-2. Contact professional organizations in your chosen field
+2. Contact Professional Organizations: Reach out to professional organizations in your chosen field for potential placement opportunities.

 FAQ’s